Summer Blooming Trees

 Pink Velour

 The bark of a large Crape Myrtle is one of the most overlooked aspects.
 The bark is smooth and ranges in color from pink to gray.
 As the plant matures, the thin bark exfoliates to expose a different color underneath.
-Too often, tree form Crape Myrtles are severely pruned every spring and we never get to enjoy the beautiful bark of the mature plant.
+Too often, tree form Crape Myrtles are severely pruned every spring, and we never get to enjoy the beautiful bark of the mature plant.

 One of the nation’s leading innovators of Crape Myrtles is Oklahoma’s own, Dr. Carl Whitcomb.
 Dr. Whitcomb holds 32 patents and has authored five books including Know It and Grow It, a book every landscape enthusiast should own.
 You can see all of Dr. Whitcomb’s Crape Myrtles by following this link.